boothe0/CS386GodotProject/deliverables/deliverable2.md

 Make a list of all stakeholders of the project with a brief description of each one of them, emphasizing any responsibilities with the project.
 Examples of stakeholders include users, clients, competitors, detractors, developers, etc.

-- Casual fans of the roguelike genre
+- Players
-   - Casual fans play the game to enjoy a shorter experience they can fit into their schedule.
+   - play the game to enjoy a shorter experience they can fit into their schedule.

-- Busy die hard fans of the roguelite genre
-   - Die hard fans play the game to try something unique while interacting with the game's community.

 - The Game Developers (us)
    - We add features and content according to the wants and needs of the player.